 This program examines and explores social and ethical issues of consumer products from the past, present and future.
 Audience members are asked to weigh the risks versus the benefits.
 The audience members are responsible for making choices on what products to buy, question, or not buy for themselves, their families, and their communities in this fun and interactive show.

-This is a recording of a NISE Network online brown-bag conversation held in 2013.
-The purpose of this brown-bag conversation is to provide examples of real nano products so you can incorporate them in your current demonstrations and visitor conversations.
-It may even inspire ideas for a new program or demonstration.
+Held in 2013, this online brown-bag conversation provides examples of real nano products so you can incorporate them in your current demonstrations and visitor conversations.
+It may even inspire ideas for a new program or demonstration!

 Presented by: Frank Kusiak of the Lawrence Hall of Science

 For more information, and for a link to the recording, please see the Resources section of this page.

 Like all new technologies, nanotechnology has costs, risks, and benefits we cannot always predict.
 The Would You Buy That? stage presentation examines and explores ways our consumer behavior both impacts and is impacted by new technology.
 By looking at historical examples and current and future nanotechnologies, audience members weigh the risks versus the benefits and make group purchase decisions.
 Sometimes we need to stop and think more about a consumer decision.

 Visitors will engage in a variety of survey type questions focusing on different aspects of nanotechnology.
 For each question posed, they will be provided short descriptions about the possible options.
 They will then place their vote using a marble in the container labeled with their selection.
 Throughout the day the public will be able to visualize how others have answered the same question by looking at the quantity of marbles in each container.
 Museum staff can use the data to chart trends in public knowledge about nanotechnology.